 In 2005, the World Bank Grants Facility for Indigenous Peoples awarded Terrawatu a grant to support our continuing efforts.
 Co-funded by the Tonlie Fund, Gibbs Farm and individual supporters around the world, Terrawatu used the funds to:

-Coming in 2018: Terrawatu’s tree-planting networks are expanding into Moringa cultivation
+In 2018, Terrawatu's tree-planting networks expanded into Moringa cultivation.